-Any student making satisfactory progress at the point of withdrawal may apply for re-enrollment in the school and will be considered to be making satisfactory progress at the point of re-entry, however, a student failing to meet satisfactory progress requirements at the point of withdrawal will have the same status when they return and they must meet satisfactory progress requirements before receiving financial aid funds.
+Any student making satisfactory progress at the point of withdrawal may apply for re-enrollment in the school and will be considered to be making satisfactory progress at the point of re-entry, however, a student failing to meet satisfactory progress requirements at the point of withdrawal will have the same status when they return.
 Students who are discontinued from this school for unsatisfactory progress will be permitted to re-enroll one time.
 If they are discontinued again, they will not be permitted to re-enroll unless they can prove special circumstances for their poor attendance/performance.
 If a student wishes to re-enroll a second time, they must set up an appointment with the school's manager to explain these circumstances.